brianmw1/shell/README.md

 # shell
-personal version of shell written in C
+personal version of shell written in C, for EECS3221